xpack/xpm-liquid-ts/README.md

 If the substitution refers to a certain build configuration, the configuration name and the entire configuration content are available separately below the `configuration` variable.
-Configuration properties are added to the `properties` variable`, possibly overriding project properties.
+Configuration properties are added to the `properties` variables, possibly overriding project properties.

 - `configuration.name`
 - `configuration.*`